 “That’s because he fears me more than anyone else, he thinks I might turn him into a toad or something worse with my magic.”
 Anabel scoffed, shaking her head.

-Anabel dismounted and tied her horse to the wooden post outside the brothel.
+As expected the king requested Anabel to find his wayward son and bring him back.
+By the scruff of the neck if necessary the king said.
+It hadn’t taken her long to figure out Rodrick’s whereabouts.
+She dismounted and tied her horse to the wooden post outside the brothel.
 The four soldiers accompanying her dismounted and waited.
 She didn’t really need them, she could easily manage the prince on her own, but the king insisted they accompany her.
-It hadn’t taken her long to figure out Rodrick’s whereabouts.
 The town of Taryn Hill was only a short ride from Maraka and a known location for the prince to frequent.
 Anabel turned to the corporal leading the men.
 “Wait here I call if I need you.”

 “Yes My lady.”
 The corporal replied, crisply standing to attention.
 Having escorted her on several occasions, he knew Anabel well and her capabilities.
 He, for one, didn’t wish to go against her orders; despite the king insisting that he and his men should protect her.
 He felt sorry for the prince once Anabel found him.